essential-contributions/pint/specs/transactions.md

 ### `from`

 This is the address of the sender and will usually be the address of the user (or contract) submitting the intent and is _not_ a decision variable.
-However, we still need to model this address using the DSL because it will be required for specifying a state access list.
+However, we still need to model this address using the DSL because it is required for specifying a state access list.

+> **Note**
+> Recall that decision variables are the variables that the solver has to choose values for such that the problem constraints are satisfied and the objective function, if present, is optimal.

 ### `recipient`

-This is the receiving address which could be an externally-owned account (EOA) or a contract.
+This is the receiving address which can be an externally-owned account (EOA) or a contract.
 This will usually be a decision variable.
 That being said, it is not reasonable to expect solvers to search through all possible $2^{160}$ 20-byte addresses when solving for an execution trace.
 Instead, solvers need to impose additional constraints on `recipient` that restrict the search space as much as possible.
 For example, a solver may decide to include a list of CFMM contract addresses in their search space.
 More addresses could be added to the search space by inspecting the submitted intent (e.g. address `b` in [Example 1](introduction.md#example-1)).

 ### `value`

-This is the amount of `Eth` to transfer from `sender` to `recipient`.
+This is the amount of ETH to transfer from `sender` to `recipient`.
 This value is a decision variable and can simply be modeled with a `float` variable.
 The result can then be rounded down to an integer in the final solution.

 ### `gasLimit`, `maxPriorityFeePerGas`, `maxFeePerGas`